herocrab/StrideMeshOutlineRenderFeature/README.md

 <img src="screenshot.png">

 1) Clone the project.
-2) Explore the compositor render features (left side).
+2) Explore the compositor render features.
-3) Expand the MeshOutlineRenderFeature (right side).
+3) Expand the MeshOutlineRenderFeature properties.
 Note the RenderGroupMask.
 4) Explore entities in the scene with the outline entity component attached.

  <img src="compositor1.png">